EthanZeng1992/backup-ethanzeng1992.github.com/_posts/2014-04-18-terminal-vim.md

 # vim's defination of a horizontal/vertical split is revised from tumx's
 bind s split-window -h
 bind v split-window -v
-# move arount panes wiht hjkl, as one would in vim after C-w
+# move arount panes with hjkl, as one would in vim after C-w
 bind h select-pane -L
 bind j select-pane -D
 bind k select-pane -U